napari/docs/docs/developers/contributing/hot_reload.md

 (napari-hot-reload)=

-# Hot Reloading in Development Mode
+# Hot reloading in development mode

 When working on napari itself or developing plugins, manually restarting the application after every code change can quickly become tedious.
 To speed up the development cycle, napari supports **hot-reloading**, allowing you to reload code changes on the fly without closing and reopening the app.

-## What is Hot Reloading?
+## What is hot reloading?

 Hot reloading enables napari to automatically reload Python modules during runtime, making development significantly more efficient.
 With this feature enabled, you can: